igniteflow/igniteflow.github.io/src/data/nomadic-thoughts.md

 ## Life on the other side

 My first month of travel took me to Borneo, Kuala Lumpar, Cebu, Taiwan and Phuket.
-Although this looked great on paper, by the end of it I realised I was passing through places to quickly to appreciate them and needed to slow down.
+Although this looked great on paper, by the end of it I realised I was passing through places too quickly to appreciate them and needed to slow down.
 Some thoughts here in no particular order

 * Book ahead.
 If you know your itinerary this will give you a wider choice of accomocation for a better price.
 It will also free you of the task when you are at your location.
 It can be very frustrating to be forced to give up a morning/evening in a new exciting place scanning the accomocation booking sites for your next lodgings.

+### Location, location, location

-* Consider where you will work from.
+Consider where you will work from.
 For me these options tended to boil down to
 * My accomodation.
-    * Pros; no commute, cooking is an option if local food options are poor or over-priced
+  * Pros.
+No commute, cooking is an option if local food options are poor or over-priced
-    * Cons; you're working in the place you sleep, isolated
+  * Cons.
+You're working in the place you sleep, isolated
 * Coffeeshops/restaurants
-    * Pros; a happy-medium between working from your room and a co-working space.
+  * Pros.
+A happy-medium between working from your room and a co-working space.
 Low cost.
-    * Cons; can have dodgy WiFi, can be noisy, some places won't take kindly to customers sitting their for hours and will want you drink up and leave.
-This is rarely said, but the body language is unmissable.
+  * Cons.
+Potentially dodgy WiFi, can be noisy, some places won't take kindly to customers sitting their for hours and will want you drink up and leave.
+This is rarely said, but the body language is unmistakeable.
 * Co-working spaces.
   * Pros.
 Solid internet connection/WiFi, no anxiety about overstaying your welcome, less disturbance than a coffee shop.
 A chance to communicate with similar individuals.
-Feels more like an office (this could either be a pro or a con dependending on your feelings)
+Feels more like an office (this could either be a pro or a con dependending on your feelings).
+Better security.
   * Cons.
 Cost, commute.

+I ended up using a combination of the above.
+Sometimes I'd work the morning in a coffee shop, grab lunch out and then return to work the afternoon from my AitBnb.
+Othertimes I'd join a co-working space for a week or so and work out of there.
+Give it a try and see what works for you.

+### It's on you

+Being a digital nomad is great because it gives you great freedom over your circumstances, however as we all know [freedom isn't free](https://youtu.be/tzW2ybYFboQ).
+One of the big wake up calls of this endevaour was to realise how much my life was on auto-pilot back in London.
+I barely had to think about anything.
+Acommodation was sorted, food shopping had become an unconcious operation, social events just bubbled up from friends with little to any effort from me.
+When I hit the tarmac in Kuala Lumpar, it quickly became apparent that was not a holiday, it was survival.
+Suddenly I was faced with a torrent of questions that need answers.
+Some examples:

+* Where are you sleeping tonight?
+* Where are you going to be next week?
+Where are you staying?
+What's your budget?
+* Have you booked your flight to the next destination?
+Ok, great.
+How about the outward flight?
+Most airlines won't let you board a flight unless you have an outward flight.
+There goes the "yah cool man, let's just play it by ear" approach, at least to some extent
+* Have you checked the visa and immunisations required for the next country?
+No, of course you haven't, better do that now